Tallest Paper Tower Challenge

 Calculate your score using this equation:

 Remember that the number of pieces of paper is equal to the number used in your final design.
-Paper used in earlier prototypes or for sketches do not count.
+Paper used in earlier prototypes or for sketches does not count.

 For troubleshooting tips, please read our FAQ: Tallest Paper Tower Challenge.